Yankees vs. Marlins Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- Jesus Luzardo (8-6) will take to the mound for the Marlins and make his 24th start of the season.
+- The Marlins' Sandy Alcantara (4-10) will make his 24th start of the season.

-- In 23 starts, Luzardo has pitched through or past the fifth inning 18 times.
-He has a season average of 5.7 frames per outing.
+- Alcantara will look to finish five or more innings for the 21st start in a row.

-- He has four appearances this season with zero earned runs allowed out of his 23 chances this season.
+- He has two appearances with no earned runs allowed in 23 chances this season.

 |Opponent